 Five Indian drugmakers to jointly start trial of Merck & Co's COVID-19 drug

-June 29 (Reuters) - Five Indian generic drugmakers, including Cipla (CIPL.NS) and Dr Reddy's Laboratories (REDY.NS), said on Tuesday they would jointly conduct a clinical trial of Merck & Co's (MRK.N) anti-viral drug to treat mild COVID-19 in non-hospitalised patients in India.
+(Reuters) - Five Indian generic drugmakers, including Cipla and Dr Reddy’s Laboratories, said on Tuesday they would jointly conduct a clinical trial of Merck & Co’s anti-viral drug to treat mild COVID-19 in non-hospitalised patients in India.

-Between March and April, each of these companies, which also include Sun Pharmaceutical Industries (SUN.NS), Torrent Pharmaceuticals (TORP.NS) and privately held Emcure Pharmaceuticals, partnered with Merck to expand production of the drug, molnupiravir.
+Between March and April, each of these companies, which also include Sun Pharmaceutical Industries, Torrent Pharmaceuticals and privately held Emcure Pharmaceuticals, partnered with Merck to expand production of the drug, molnupiravir.

 On Tuesday, the Indian companies said they will jointly sponsor, supervise and monitor the clinical trial in the country, expected to take place between June and September this year in 1,200 patients.